-The Emerging Media B.F.A. – Experimental Animation program allows students to integrate the multiple domains of art, storytelling, and technology.
-It is designed to provide a solid foundation in techniques and theory in one focused area of competence, as well as a broad understanding of related disciplines including arts, humanities, and technology.
-The program also offers extended experience in working in multidisciplinary teams on realistic problems.
+The Emerging Media B.F.A. – Experimental Animation track allows students to integrate multiple artistic approaches from an individualized point of view.
+It is designed to provide a solid foundation in both technique and theory in one focused area of expertise.

 Graduates of the Experimental Animation program acquire the broad Intermedia-based set of skills needed to respond rapidly to the ever-changing technical and creative job markets, emerging fields, and contemporary exhibition modalities and venues.
 Graduates also obtain the diverse technical and creative depth to move immediately into a variety of graduate-level art majors in which they may develop inventive, cross-disciplinary formal and conceptual M.F.A. thesis research.

 What is the difference between Experimental and Character Animation?

 Simply put, the biggest difference is an individual focused art production (Experimental) vs. a group production (Character).